Symbitic/markbook/doc/src/writing/extensions.md

 # Markbook-Specific Extensions

 Markbook implements a number of extensions to CommonMark.
-These are intended to make the process of writing more pleasant for developers.
+These are intended to make the writing process more pleasant.

 ## Superscript/Subscript